News overview

 Koen Vercauteren

-Prof Koen Vercauteren obtained an MSc in Pharmaceutical Sciences in 2010 and subsequently completed a PhD in preclinical viral hepatitis research (with Profs.
-Philip Meuleman and Geert Leroux-Roels; Ghent University).
+Prof Koen Vercauteren obtained an MSc in Pharmaceutical Sciences in 2010 and subsequently completed a PhD in preclinical viral hepatitis research (with Profs Philip Meuleman and Geert Leroux-Roels, Ghent University).
 He continued his academic trajectory as a BAEF postdoctoral fellow at Rockefeller University in New York (Charles M. Rice Laboratory, recipient of the 2020 Nobel Prize in Physiology or Medicine), where he continued preclinical virology research.
 He then pursued his clinical residency in laboratory medicine (clinical microbiology, chemistry, and haematology).

 Since 2019, he has been a professor at ITM, head of the Clinical Virology Unit, and a clinical biologist at the ITM Clinical Reference Laboratory.
 The Clinical Virology Unit currently includes and (co-)promotes six PhD students, four postdoctoral researchers, two laboratory technicians, and has supervised seven MSc students in tropical medicine and public health.